matteodelabre/mongoose-beautiful-unique-validation/README.md

 **You need to plug in this module after declaring all indexes on the schema, otherwise they will not be beautified.**

+The `errors` attribute contains a list of all original values that failed the unique contraint.

+### Error messages

 By default, the `ValidatorError` message will be the formatted value of `mongoose.Error.messages.general.unique` (which is set automatically by this package if not already defined).

 The default value of `mongoose.Error.messages.general.unique` is ``"Path `{PATH}` ({VALUE}) is not unique."`` which adheres to [the Mongoose error message defaults](https://github.com/Automattic/mongoose/blob/master/lib/error/messages.js).